unumux/willow/components/breadcrumbs/readme.md

 #### _Notes_

-- **willow-breadcrumbs__heading** is hidden by default, and is required to meet accessibility standards
+- **willow-breadcrumbs__heading** is hidden by default with the `sr-only` utility class, and is required to meet accessibility standards

 ---